natasha-mann/portfolio-page/README.md

 - Projects
 - Contact

+### Features

-The page is fully responsive and includes some accessibility features (eg. alt attributes).
+- The page is fully responsive for all screen sizes
+- It includes some accessibility features (eg. alt attributes).

-I implemented some animations on the title page and some :hover pseudo classes in the CSS to elevate the page.
+- Animations on image and text on title page
+- Pseudo classes on nav links to change colour and size when hovered over.
+- Project images are linked to deployed project pages.

-I also decided to add a hidden navbar element for mobile users, utilizing the animations in CSS along with pseudo-classes to apply certain CSS properties when a box is selected.
+- I added hidden navbar element for mobile users, utilizing the animations in CSS along with pseudo-classes to apply certain CSS properties when a box is selected.
 This could be further improved in the future with Javascript, as noted below.

 ## Plans for Improvement